neelsmith/vibe-coding/datasummarizer/datasumm-prompting.md

 Excellent!
 Now add options allowing the user to choose (1) sort the data either by data value, or by count of occurrences, and (2) sort ascending or sort descending.
 Also -- in choosing the source for delimited-text data, make choose from a local file the default choice.

+---

+Great!
+Could you add an option to omit empty values from the histogram?